CaedenHarper/presidents/README.md

 # Presidents

-This project includes `presidents.py`, a Python script for memorizing the order of US Presidents.
+This project includes `main.py`, a Python CLI for memorizing the order of US Presidents.

 ## Features